-To make the dressing, I recommend whisking together the apple cider vinegar, lemon juice, sugar, and black pepper in a medium mixing bowl, before adding the mayonnaise and salt.
+When making the dressing, whisk together the apple cider vinegar, lemon juice, sugar, and black pepper in a medium mixing bowl, before adding the mayonnaise and salt.
 It comes together better.

 The consistency should be somewhere between buttermilk and ranch dressing – easily pourable, but not too watery.

-This is a pretty basic recipe.
+This is a pretty basic slaw recipe.
 I like it this way.
-If you want to jazz up your bowl of coleslaw, try adding the following,
+If you want to jazz up your bowl of coleslaw, try adding any of the following:

 - Chopped parsley